oneapi-src/oneDPL/CONTRIBUTING.md

     this project or the open source license(s) involved.
 ```

-Then you just add a line to every git commit message:
+Then you can add a line to every git commit message:

     Signed-off-by: Name Surname <user@email.com>